rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 !!! info

-    **Tizen** - A mobile operating system based on Linux kernel, supported by Linux Foundation, mainly developed and used by Samsung
+    **Tizen** - A mobile operating system based on Linux kernel, supported by Linux Foundation, mainly developed and used by Samsung.

 !!! info